isomerpages/enterprisesg-switch/_flagship-festival/switch-beyond/overview.md

 permalink: /highlights/switch-beyond/2021/overview
 third_nav_title: Switch Beyond
 ---
 ![](/images/SWITCH%20Connect%205.jpg)
-# About SWITCH Connect
+# About SWITCH Beyond
-SWITCH Connect is a conference channel that brings together global leaders and experts from diverse industries to must-attend conference sessions where discussions on groundbreaking and innovative ideas and technologies that are transforming the world today take place.
+SWITCH Beyond is a conference channel that brings together global leaders and experts from diverse industries to must-attend conference sessions where discussions on groundbreaking and innovative ideas and technologies that are transforming the world today take place.

 [Register your interest for SWITCH 2021 here.](/interest)